ArvalCode/crest-player/README.md

 downloaded as complete temporary MP3s.
 Permanent `Ctrl+L` downloads still save an MP3 and build its reusable video cache.

+Crest Player records the duration reported by YouTube when it resolves a stream.
+If `ffplay` exits before that duration because of a temporary network or media server interruption, the player displays **Reconnecting audio...** and resumes the same track from its last known position.
+It advances the queue only after the track reaches its expected end.
+A connection interruption can therefore produce a short pause, but should not skip the unfinished song.

 ### Compact `.crestvid` caches

 New `.crestvid` files are Matroska containers tuned for terminal playback: